A Parent's Guide to Special Education / Special Needs

 Cooperative.
 Voluntary association of school districts that band together to provide special education services using a shared administrative structure.

 Curriculum.
 The subject matter that is to be learned.
 A curriculum is usually described in terms of its scope and sequence.
-One might examine the curriculum of a special school, for example, to determine whether it matches the IEP of a student who had been recommended to go there.
+One might examine the curriculum of a special school, for example, to determine whether it matches the IEP of a student who has been recommended to go there.

 Curriculum-based assessment.
 A methodology of increasing importance in special education in which a child's progress in the curriculum is measured at frequent intervals.